khornlund/aptos2019-blindness-detection/README.rst

 `Earth Mover's Distance <https://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_.
 I couldn't find a good implementation of it so I wrote my own.
 It seemed to work - but didn't perform better than ``MSE``.

+Some competitors had success with ordinal classification, or using a mixed loss function.

 Optimizer
 ~~~~~~~~~